Watch Trip Video

 • Authentic Nepali welcome dinner with Live Nepalese Cultural Program

-• Accommodation in Kathmandu, Standard hotel Four nights on Twin share Bed and Breakfast Basis
+• Accommodation in Kathmandu: Standard hotel Three nights on Twin share Bed and Breakfast Basis

-• Accommodation during Trek ; local lodges 13 nights (twin-share rooms ,beds with comfortable foam mattress and pillows
+• Accommodation during Trek: local lodges 11 nights (twin-share rooms, beds with comfortable foam mattresses and pillows)

-• Accommodation during Camp ; One night at Base camp and One night at High Camp
+• Accommodation during the Climbing period: One night at High Camp

-• Necessary camping staffs, all Camping Equipment, sleeping tents/mattresses, kitchen tent, kitchen equipment
+• Necessary camping staff, all Camping Equipment, sleeping tents/mattresses, kitchen tent, kitchen equipment

 • All standard meals (Breakfast, Lunch and Dinner) Boiled water, Tea and Coffee during the climbing period